personium/setup-vagrant/README.md

-Try it on your machine
+Try personium.io on your machine
 ====

 This procedure sets up personium.io on 1VM using vagrant + ansible.